efixler/scrape/README.md

 ![Alt text](internal/server/pages/webui-control.png)

-The pulldown on the right lets you select between loading results for a page url or for a feed.
+The pulldown on the right lets you select between loading results for a page url or for a feed, or scraping a page using a headless browser instead of a direct http client.

 ### API